This story has been updated for the 2017 season.

 For millions of sports fans, brackets, not baseball, herald the arrival of spring.
-With its big upsets, Cinderella stories, and weird mascots, the NCAA Division 1 Men’s Basketball Championship has transcended sports to become a cultural event.
+With its big upsets, Cinderella stories, and weird mascots, the NCAA Division I Men’s Basketball Championship has transcended sports to become a cultural event.

-Catch CBS games over the air
+Catch CBS games over the air or over the top

 Sling is the thing for Turner telecasts

-The other option is NCAA March Madness Live.
-The NCAA is once again offering all 67 games for free through the app.
+The NCAA is once again offering all 67 games through the NCAA March Madness Live app.
 In addition to the game streams, the app offers live scores and stats, an interactive bracket, classic March Madness videos, game notifications, and curated social content.

 Time for tip off